microsoft/VoTT/README.md

   <img src="/media/5_Export.jpg" alt="Home Page" height="300" width="500"/>

-**Review Model**
+## Review/Itterate CNTK Object Detction Model
- 1. Train model using [Object Detection using FastRCNN] (https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data).
+ 1. Train model using [Object Detection using FastRCNN] (https://github.com/Microsoft/CNTK/wiki/Object-Detection-using-Fast-R-CNN#train-on-your-own-data) **Note: The data is already in CNTK format you do not have to run C1_DrawBboxesOnImages.py or C2_AssignLabelsToBboxes.py**
  2. Load new video that the model hasn't been trained on.
  3. Configure the tagging job specifying the following preferences
  4. Apply model to new video using ctr/cmd + R